 The Art Circle Public Library: From 1898 to the 21st Century

 The current Art Circle Public Library at 3 East Street in downtown Crossville opened its doors in May of 2010.
-The size of the two-story building, designed by McCarty, Holsaple, McCarty, Inc., is 34,000 square feet and inside there are meeting rooms to accommodate up to 300 people, a catering kitchen, one small study room, and a conference room.
-Innovative features in the library include two self-check stations and audio-visual technology in the meeting and conference rooms.
-An exquisite donated baby grand piano located in the Cumberland Meeting Room is used often during the library’s popular 12:00 Noon Concert Series held on most Wednesday’s from March through December.
+The size of the two-story building, designed by McCarty, Holsaple, McCarty, Inc., is 34,000 square feet and inside there are meeting rooms to accommodate up to 300 people, a catering kitchen, a small study room, and a conference room.
+Innovative features in the library include a self-check station and audio-visual technology in the meeting and conference rooms.
+An exquisite donated baby grand piano located in the Cumberland Meeting Room is used often during the library’s popular Noon Concert Series held on most Wednesday’s from March through December.

 Up the grand staircase or elevator, you will find a well-staffed Adult Services & Reference Desk on the second floor.
 There are many ranges of fiction and non-fiction books for adults, a Young Adult area, Internet computers, and a Macular Degeneration reader.
 Don’t forget to visit the Diane Dorton Brown Reading Room decorated with a hand-made curly cherry wood table, patriotic artwork and collectibles which were generously donated by local artists and residents of Cumberland County.
-Step outside onto the large balcony, catch a breath of fresh air, and relax in one of the comfortable rocking chairs that overlook our neighboring Amphitheatre and Cumberland County Courthouse.
+Step outside onto the large balcony, catch a breath of fresh air, and relax on one of the benches that overlook our neighboring Amphitheatre and Cumberland County Courthouse.